Scott Peters (politician): Immigration

 Peters supports the DREAM Act and creating paths to citizenship for longtime immigrant U.S. residents.
 He opposed the Trump administration family separation policy.
 Peters co-sponsored the Providing Justice for Asylum Seekers Act to make it easier for immigration judges to reschedule cases to avoid automatic deportation of people seeking asylum.

 Military

 Peters has led efforts to improve infrastructure at Marine Corps Air Station Miramar.
 He has encouraged the building of new Navy ships based in San Diego.
 He supports a new Navy SEALs training facility in the San Diego area.

 Police

 Peters co-sponsored the Justice in Policing Act.
 He believes in partnering with law enforcement officers "to change the culture."

 U.S.-Mexico relations

 Peters considers the border relations between San Diego and Mexico one of his district's top priorities.
-He opposed the Trump wall and supports the USMCA.
+He opposed Donald Trump's proposed Mexico–United States border wall and supports the USMCA.
 He has led efforts to upgrade the San Ysidro Port of Entry to reduce border waits.
 He also supports modernizing border security.